 One of the hidden treasures of Springwood is Martin’s Lookout.
 Located at the end of Farm Road, the lookout is accessible by car in dry weather, just a short walk from the end of the dirt road.
 The lookout offers a classic view over the Lower Blue Mountains to Glenbrook Creek with Lost World Lookout on the far side.

 Sassafras Gully Loop is a lovely bushwalk from Springwood Station.
 This 10.5km circuit walk follows natural gullies as it wanders through dense bushland past stunning rock features and waterfalls.
 At its furthest point, the trail passes the Perch Ponds Camping Area.
 Well shaded and never far from water, this is a fine walk on a warm day.

+On the fourth Sunday of every month you can also sample, taste and buy wonderful local produce at the Springwood Growers Market.
 Right alongside the Great Western Highway, beautiful Buttenshaw Park is a great spot to stop for a picnic, or just to break the drive.
 Along with its trees, the park has a children’s play area.